-Concerns about a governing body member's conduct should be communicated to the Chair who is then responsible for deciding how to proceed and leading the agreed process.
+Concerns about a governing body member's conduct should be communicated to the Chair of RSHA or Venachar who is then responsible for deciding how to proceed and leading the agreed process.
 On becoming aware of a concern, the Chair should, in consultation with other office bearers decide on the appropriate way forward.